adamthefoster/adam-foster/amia.md

 ## Association of Moving Image Archivists

-AMIA hosts an annual meeting every year.
-Below are some of the projects I've contributed to.
+Below are some of the projects I've contributed to at AMIA's annual conferences.

 **Presentations**